-9. Other reviews and audits
+10. Reviews and audits

-Reviews and audits are undertaken periodically on a range of activities, services and operations, some of which are scheduled as part of a formal review cycle as outlined previously (e.g. review of policy, subjects, courses) others may be ad hoc and identified as necessary for performance or compliance purposes.
+The Institution has a rolling three-year program of internal audit and external review.
+These external reviews and internal audits are undertaken on a range of activities, services and operations, as part of a formal review cycle as outlined previously (e.g. program of assurance, review of policy, subjects, courses).
+External financial audits occur on an annual basis.
+These audits and reviews form a key part of the annual Program of Assurance.
+Other reviews and audits may be ad hoc and identified as necessary for performance or compliance purposes.